 If you've been cheated on, you might be experiencing a whirlwind of emotions.
 You may feel devastated one moment and angry the next.
-A broken heart can lead to feelings of shame, doubt, confusion, and anxiety.
-Understanding and processing your emotions is a healthy way to heal from past hurt.
-There is not one direct path to follow when recovering from a breakup, some longer than others.
-Remember that it's okay to take your time to heal and trust your own process because your feelings are unique to you and your life.
-Feel the emotions, grow, and move on.
-It's a personal journey of your own.
-In other words, stop judging yourself.
+What's more, a broken heart can lead to a potentially overwhelming mix of feelings, including shame, doubt, confusion, and anxiety.
+Understanding and processing your emotions is an essential part of the process of healing from this type of hurt.
+As you begin your journey, it's important to remember that there's no one direct path to follow when recovering from a breakup, and some people might take longer to move through this process than others.
 Take the time you need to heal while also allowing yourself to grow and learn from the pain.

-When dealing with the aftermath of infidelity, these six steps can help you cope with what transpired and deal with the emotional roller coaster of betrayal.
+When trying to figure out how to deal with infidelity, these six steps can help you cope with what transpired and deal with the emotional roller coaster that follows betrayal.

 Work Through Your Feelings

 You’ll likely experience different emotions as you process what happened.
 For instance, it’s common to feel disappointed or betrayed after infidelity, so take a moment to recognize these feelings are normal.
 "In general, getting over infidelity follows the usual stages of grief: shock/denial; anger/defiance; bargaining; depression, remorse; and acceptance," explains Weiss.
 Rather than suppressing your emotions, work through them.
 Coming to terms with what happened is integral to the healing process.
 Maintaining a daily gratitude practice, like keeping a journal, allows one to self-heal over time.

 Don't Blame Yourself